gsoft-inc/wl-web-configs/docs/postcss/configure-project.md

 }
 ```

-## 4. Try it :rocket:
+## 6. Try it :rocket:

-To test your PostCSS configuration, create and import a CSS file with the following code:
+To test your new PostCSS configuration, create and import a CSS file with the following code:

 ```css
 .example {